RaphaelHippe/Machine-Learning-Project-Template/README.md

 # Machine Learning Project Template
 This template project allows for rapid iterations of the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) approach.
 It implements various best practises of the machine learning field.
 It serves as a good starting point when facing a new machine learning challenge.
+This project does not serve the purpose of being integrated into any sort of production environment.

 ## Getting Started
 TODO